erobwen/causality/README.md

         }
     );

 In this case, if y.value is changed for instance, it will only mean that the second function is run, setting xIsValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
 For example, rendering code could be run using invalidateOnChange, and the second function could simply invalidate a certain view-component.
-Later, at a secondary stage when all causality code has finished runnig, we could deal with all invalidated view-components in a more rational way.
-There is a possibility to add functions that will execute when all causality code finishes.

-    addPostPulseAction(function() {
-        if (!xIsValid) {
-            ...
-        }
-    });

-## withoutSideEffects

-What if you want to build a framwork, where you for example want to enforce that a view creating function never makes any changes in the model?
-Now it is very simple to do so!
-When you write a "withoutSideEffects" call, the restricted code inside it can only modify objects that were created inside the restricted code section.

-    ...
-    withoutSideEffects(function() {
-        .... // restricted code
-    })
-    ...

-This way it becomes easy to enforce one-directional data flows while still allowing general Javascript code.

 ## withoutRecording and withoutReactions